 Most of the time, Microsoft's objective is not to penalise you.
 Microsoft is often more focused on future growth.
-The negotiations phase should be seen as an opportunity to engage in commercial discussions and explore alternative solutions.
-For example, Microsoft may be interested in you committing to increasing your Azure consumption, moving you from M365 E3 to M365 E5, or migrating you from Salesforce to Dynamic CRM.
+The negotiation phase should be seen as an opportunity to engage in commercial discussions and explore alternative solutions.
+For example, Microsoft may be interested in you committing to increasing your Azure consumption, moving you from Microsoft 365 E3 to Microsoft 365 E5, or migrating you from Salesforce to Dynamic CRM.

 Having a professional Microsoft negotiator on your side is always a good idea.
 They will know what works and what doesn't.
 They may guide you while staying in the shadow or being present as a part of your team.